muratk3n/thirdwave/en/tweets/2020/week26d.md

 Purely text based blogging (markdown) and my editor extension for running code in docs (markdown or TeX) were two of the simplest things I've ever coded.
-But they changed everything for my work.
+But they changed everything, within context of my work.

 ---